Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Additional.md

 The proper ifcfg files are written with the bonding set-up - it's just typical Linux.

 The same thing is true of different VLANs, bridge interfaces, and virtual interfaces.
 If you have the wacky network config, we can probably enact it.
-We once helped someone creat multiple virtual interfaces against an bonded and bridged set of nics with multiple VLANs.
+We once helped someone create multiple virtual interfaces against a bonded and bridged set of nics with multiple VLANs.
 It was a telco.
 They're crazy.

 Please see the [Example CSV Files](Example-CSV-Files) for details and inspiration.